Map of the UK

 That is, steisean is station, Choire Odhair is pronounced roughly like Corrour, and Kinlochleven is just the English spelling of Ceann Loch Liobhainn.

-Following the path up the valley Eas an Tuill.
+We'll keep following the path up the valley Eas an Tuill.

 This is the view from around NN 1730 6880, elevation about 210m.